CumulusNetworks/cldemo-openstack/README.md

     git clone https://github.com/cumulusnetworks/cldemo-vagrant
     cd cldemo-vagrant
+    git checkout cl3.3.2

+*Note: This demo was initially constructed to use Quagga as the routing suite.
+Since the move to replace Quagga with FRR in 3.4.0+ the playbooks in this demo have become outdated on the newest versions of Cumulus Linux.
+As a result we have pinned this demo to use the 3.3.2 version of Cumulus Linux as indicated above.*

 Before you get started, you will need to increase the memory allocated to server01.
 Find the file named `Vagrantfile` and find the stanza for `server01`.
 Replace